The 20 Best Dysfibrinogenemia Doctors Near Me in Atlanta, GA

 Offers Telehealth

 Raphael Lopez is a primary care provider, practicing in Internal Medicine in Atlanta, Georgia.
 Dr. Lopez is rated as an Experienced provider by MediFind in the treatment of Dysfibrinogenemia.
-His top areas of expertise are Type 2 Diabetes (T2D), Glucocorticoid-Remediable Aldosteronism, Hypertension, and Familial Hypertension.
+His top areas of expertise are Type 2 Diabetes (T2D), Glucocorticoid-Remediable Aldosteronism, Familial Hypertension, and Hypertension.
 Dr. Lopez is currently accepting new patients.

 Eiran A. Warner